linea-it/hipscatalog_gen/README.md

 ## Overview

 hipscatalog-gen is a Python package for building HiPS-compliant catalog hierarchies from large astronomical tables using Dask and LSDB.
 It is inspired by and extends the logic of the CDS *Hipsgen-cat.jar* tool, providing a scalable and parallelized Python implementation suitable for large-scale workflows.
+Documentation: https://linea-it.github.io/hipscatalog_gen/

 The pipeline supports three selection modes, configured in the YAML file under algorithm.selection_mode: